Megumi4952/Chedotal_Lab_Head_Development/README.md

 *(3) Merge_Meshes_for_3DP.ipynb*

-Merge multiple mesh files into one and reconstruct it to prepare surface files for a single 3D printable STL file.
+Merges multiple mesh files in a folder into a single file, binarizes it into isotropic voxels and exports a single tiff stack, using pymeshlab and vedo.